-The Corporate Plan sets out the Council's vision for the organisation.
-It shows how we will get to where we want to go over this period and it looks back at progress.
-It also sets the context for the Council's service plans and individual work plans that turn this into a reality.
+The Corporate Plan sets out the council's vision for the organisation.
+It shows how we will get to where we want to go over the period of the plan and it looks back at progress.
+It also sets the context for the council's service plans and individual work plans that turn this into a reality.

-The Plan is a template for the Council but it is also an important tool to show staff, residents and partners where East Staffordshire is heading.
+The Plan is a template for the council but it is also an important tool to show staff, residents and partners where East Staffordshire is heading.

-The Council has in place a wide range of environmental policies, human resource policies and rules on standards of behaviour that together add up to an extensive range of ethical policies governing the way the Council conducts its business.
+The council has in place a wide range of environmental policies, a climate change action plan, human resource policies and rules on standards of behaviour that together add up to an extensive range of ethical policies governing the way the council conducts its business.